Search

 If you’re arriving from within the Schengen Area, you won’t need to pass through passport control and customs to enter Germany.
 The same applies for transfers between non-Schengen countries (e.g., on flights from the UK to Qatar).

 Don’t be surprised if you’re greeted off the plane by unsmiling police with sniffer dogs for a random passport check.
 In my experience, this happens most often on flights from Asia.
 It’s a good idea to have your passport handy the second you get off the plane.
-Even if you get spot-checked, you’ll still have to go through the main passport control line.
+Even if you get spot-checked, you’ll still have to go through the main passport control queue.

 Baggage collection is a sore point.
-In the many times I’ve passed through, I’ve never received my bags sooner than 40 minutes after arriving at the luggage carousel, and usually it’s longer.
-More than once my bags have been delivered to the wrong carousel entirely, with the last incident involving a search of several hours to track down my bag, resulting in a missed train and expensive new ticket.
+In the many times I’ve passed through, I’ve never received my bags sooner than 40 minutes after arriving at the luggage carousel – and it’s usually longer.
+More than once, my bags have been delivered to the wrong carousel entirely, with the last incident involving a search of several hours to track down my bag, resulting in a missed train and expensive new ticket.

 One quirk is that from certain gates you’ll need to cross through the departure hall to get to baggage claim.
 Poorly signposted, this has more than once left me wondering where to go, although it does make it easy to pick up a quick snack or drink.
 If you’re taking onward public transport, it’s worth booking flexible tickets where available in case you get delayed.

-Frankfurt Airport lounges and amenities
+Frankfurt Airport lounges

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.